Duration: 1 -5 days.

 SUMMARY: From Anchorage go South by Train or Bus to Seward then take a Glacier Cruise, then Bike Back to Anchorage with the Wind at Your Back on the Seward Hwy.
 Detour to the Resurrection Trail if on a Mountain Bike.
 Whitewater Raft Near Hope.
 Hike Mt.
 Alyeska.

-Seward to Anchorage in One Day on a Bike
+Biking from Seward to Anchorage in One Day

 If this is a one-day trip then you will need a road bike.
 As soon as you arrive in Seward you will have to start pedaling north.
 It is a 125 mile bike ride from Seward to Anchorage.
 So far, only one renter has attempted to do it.
 He got an early am start by taking the train to Seward.
 He rented the Ridley Excalibur the night before.
 It took him eight hours to bike from Seward to Anchorage.
 He had a great time.
 If, however, you want to see and do other things on the way back, you'll need to stay overnight in one or more places.